jvpoulos/diabetes_pred/README.md

 ## Run the code

-1. Load and preprocess the data.
-Extract features from provider notes using NLP methods, and convert to PyTorch Tensor.
+1. Load and merge the data.
+Preprocess the data.
+Extract features from provider comments using NLP methods, and convert to PyTorch Tensor.

 ```bash
 $ python3 src/data_loader.py